 But if you know you are investing for years and want to take advantage of compound interest, it’s better to have a boring asset allocation.

 One of my favorite investing quotes by Paul Samuelson says it all:

 Investing should be more like watching paint dry or watching grass grow.
 If you want excitement, take $800 and go to Las Vegas.”

-So what are the advantages of building your three fund portfolio?
+So what are the advantages of building your three-fund portfolio?
 There are a few reasons to consider:

 Even in three various index funds, you’ll have plenty of diversification.
-These index funds hold thousands of assets within them based on particular rules of your financial institution you choose to invest with.
+These index funds hold thousands of assets within them based on the particular rules of your financial institution you choose to invest with.